qiboteam/qibochem/doc/source/tutorials/adaptive.rst

 .. code-block:: output

-    Circuit depth = 8937
+    Circuit depth = 1874
-    Total number of gates = 15108
+    Total number of gates = 3300
-    Number of qubits = 12
+    Number of qubits = 8
     Most common gates:
-    cx: 6976
+    cx: 1312
-    h: 4992
+    h: 1216
-    sdg: 1248
+    sdg: 304
-    s: 1248
+    s: 304
-    rz: 640
+    rz: 160
     x: 4

-As shown in the above code block, a full UCCSD circuit for a LiH/STO-3G system has a circuit depth of 8937 (!), with almost 7000 CNOT gates required!
+As shown in the above code block, the full UCCSD circuit for a simplified LiH/STO-3G system has a circuit depth of 1874 (!), with more than 1000 CNOT gates required!
 Hence, there is still a need to further reduce and simplify the circuit ansatzes used for running a VQE simulation.

-Other than designing shorter circuit ansatzes, one alternative approach is through the use of energy gradients - for instance, through the Parameter Shift Rule on hardware - to filter and reduce the number of fermionic excitations in a circuit ansatz.
+Other than designing shorter and more efficient circuit ansatzes, one alternative approach is through the use of energy gradients - for instance, through the Parameter Shift Rule on hardware - to filter and reduce the number of fermionic excitations in a circuit ansatz.
 (REFS!!!)
 This is known as an adaptive method, in the sense that the quantum gates used to construct the circuit ansatz, as well as its actual structure and arrangement is not fixed, and varies depending on the molecular system under study.

 For example, in a H2/STO-3G system mapped with the Jordan-Wigner transformation, there are three possible spin-allowed fermionic excitations: